i22almoj/dolibarr-api-ts/README.md

 ### Installation

-Create an instance of the main class indicating the url of your Dolibarr installation
+Install the package in your project
 ```
 npm install dolibarr-api-ts
 ```